kyang5/coursedescriptions/source/graduate/mscs.rst

 ----------

 This program is for students entering the program in Spring 2014 or later.
-If you were enrolled in the program prior to Spring 2014 you may use the older degree requirements located `here <http://luc.edu/cs/academics/graduateprograms/mscs/oldcurriculum/>`_.
+If you were enrolled in the program before Spring 2014 you may use the older degree requirements located `here <http://luc.edu/cs/academics/graduateprograms/mscs/oldcurriculum/>`_.

 .. include:: common_program_features.inc

-Note that Computer Science has more prerequisites than the other programs.
+Note that Computer Science has more prerequisites than other programs.

 Overall, to achieve depth and breadth, Computer Science students must complete the following: